super-up/super_up_docs/docs/support.md

 - Compilation and build for the .ipa and macOS app versions.
 - Publishing support for iOS, macOS, and Windows (*Apple Developer Account fee of $100 and Microsoft Account fees not included*).
+- I will manage future updates for you in this plan!
 - **Delivery Time:** Ready within 3 to 7 days.

 ---